Why interest-free deals can be expensive

-Interest-free offers can be enticing, particularly if you don’t have the readies or want to spread payments over time.
+Tempted by ads for interest-free deals?
+These offers can be enticing, particularly if you don’t have cash on hand or want to spread payments over time.

 But while they’re interest-free, they’re seldom fee-free – and these fees can quickly make the deals much less attractive.

 Take a $1000 fridge advertised on a 60-month interest-free term.
 Harvey Norman offers these deals through Gem Visa.
 To take up the offer, there’s an establishment fee of $55 and an annual $52 card fee each year after that.
 Over five years, these fees come to $315.
 Your $1000 fridge has now cost $1315, a 32% increase.